Gerald Howarth: Homosexuals

 In 2000, he described the lifting of the ban on homosexuals in the military as "appalling" and went on to state that the "decision will be greeted with dismay, particularly by "ordinary" soldiers in Her Majesty's forces, many of whom joined the services precisely because they wished to turn their backs on some of the values of modern society".

 In 2005 he criticised the gay Labour Minister Peter Mandelson because his life-partner, Reinaldo Avila da Silva, a Brazilian translator who had been living in the UK for seven years, had received British citizenship.
 Howarth described Avila da Silva as Mandelson's 'consort', who was less deserving of citizenship than others.

 On 20 May 2013, whilst debating the Marriage (Same Sex Couples) Bill, Howarth warned of "the aggressive homosexual community who see this as but a stepping stone to something even further."
 Howarth did not elaborate on what "something further" would be.

 Expenses

 Following the expenses scandal of 2009, Howarth said that he had "acted within the rules" set out by the House of Commons, but nonetheless repaid expenses identified by Sir Thomas Legg as being unreasonable.

+Honours and appointments

 After the 2012 reshuffle, he was recommended for a knighthood and was appointed a Knight Bachelor on 20 September 2012.

 In April 2013, he was appointed chairman of the Thatcherite campaign group Conservative Way Forward.

 Whistleblowing

-Howarth is now the chairman of Addveritas – advisors on whistleblowing.
+Howarth is now the chairman of Addveritas – advisers on whistleblowing.